EylonYehiel/Travel-Habits-ML-Project/README.md

 **Random Forest:** Achieved the highest performances (84% accuracy).

-**Neural Network:** Used for capturing complex patterns, with a best architecture tailored for the dataset.
+**Neural Network:** Used for capturing complex patterns with the best architecture tailored for the dataset.

 **Logistic Regression:** Established as a baseline model.

-**XGBoost:** Provided high performance but had a longer runtime.
+**XGBoost:** Provided high performance but had longer runtime.

 **LightGBM:** Balanced efficiency and accuracy, ideal for large-scale applications.